stevencox/blackbalsam/README.md

 Then, go to https://{your-domain}/blackbalsam/ to visit the application.

 ### Help
-For additional information on the command line management interface, see the help feature:
+For information on the command line management interface, see the help option:
 ```
 $ bin/blackbalsam data help
 bin/blackbalsam is the command line interface for a Blackbalsam data science cluster.